 Argentieri EC, Braun TW, Breighner RE, Burge AJ, Nguyen JT, Koff MF, Casey EK, Potter HG.
 Changes in ACL T2* over the course of a menstrual cycle: a new biomarker for ACL injury risk?
 ISMRM, May 12-16, 2019.

 Zochowski K, Cheung J, Miranda M, Argentieri EC, Lin B, S. Kaushik S, Burge AJ, Koff MF, Potter HG.
 Added Clinical Value of Isotropic MAVRIC SL Acquisitions of Total Hip Arthroplasties.
 ISMRM, May 12-16, 2019.

 One of the goals of HSS is to advance the science of orthopedic surgery, rheumatology, and related disciplines for the benefit of patients.
 Physicians at HSS may collaborate with outside companies for education, research and medical advances.
 HSS supports this collaboration in order to foster medical breakthroughs; however HSS also believes that these collaborations must be disclosed.

 As part of the disclosure process, this website lists physician collaborations with outside companies.
 The disclosures are provided by information provided by the physician and other sources and are updated regularly.
 Further information may be available on individual company websites.

-As of November 13, 2019, Dr. Burge reported no relationships with healthcare industry.
+As of February 21, 2023, Dr. Burge reported no relationships with the healthcare industry.

 By disclosing the collaborations of HSS physicians with industry on this website, HSS and its physicians make this information available to their patients and the public, thus creating a transparent environment for those who are interested in this information.
 Further, the HSS Conflicts of Interest Policy does not permit physicians to collect royalties on products developed by him/her that are used on patients at HSS.